diericx/svelte-breadcrumbs/README.md

         <a href={c.url}>
           <!--
-          Pass in the glob import of the route svelte modules as well as any data the routes can use to try to fill in any info.
+          Pass in the glob import of the route svelte modules as well as any page data to pass through to the getter functions.
           -->
           <BreadcrumbTitle pageData={$page.data} {routeModules} crumb={c} />
         </a>